Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 24 February 2012 18: 36

-About the contest and why MIT won it, it was a preface with a description of the likely factor that played a role, which was announced.
+About the competition and why MIT won it - this was the preface with a description of the probable factor that played a role, which was reported.

-It is impossible to deny the probability of "interest".
-I repeat.: I was not, I did not stand, I did not receive.
-Only my own opinion based on the media (and then there is nothing else).
+It is impossible to deny the possibility of "interest".
+I repeat: I was not there, I did not stand, I did not receive.
+Only my opinion, based on the media (and there is nothing else).

 "while MIT achieved this result IMMEDIATELY with the nuclear submarine" -?